ludus-leonis/FreeBeeGee/docs/snapshots.md

 ## About snapshots

-Snapshots are Save-Game `*.zip`s you can obtain by downloading them from any table you have joined.
-When creating a new table, you can provide such a snapshot to recreate and continue a game.
+Snapshots are Save-Game `*.zip`s you can obtain by downloading them from any room you have joined.
+When creating a new room, you can provide such a snapshot to recreate and continue a game.

 Snapshots do not only serve as Save-Games and backups, but can also be used as pre-setup game templates and shared with other players/servers.
 While you can do most of the setup in the FreeBeeGee UI, there are some things that require you editing the `zip` file.